 Protect your device against access and deal with it going missing.

 Plan and manage your cellular data usage.

-The book covers WPA2 security, AirDrop, AirPlay, Bluetooth networking, content-blocking Safari extensions, Wi-Fi Calling, Wi-Fi Assist, Airplane Mode, privacy settings, Personal Hotspot (including Instant Hotspot), VPNs, two-factor authentication, Touch ID and passcodes, and Find My iPhone.
+The book covers WPA2 security, AirDrop, AirPlay, Bluetooth networking, content-blocking Safari extensions, Wi-Fi Calling, Wi-Fi Assist, Call Blocking, networking features in Control Center, Airplane Mode, privacy settings, Personal Hotspot (including Instant Hotspot), VPNs, two-factor authentication, Touch ID, Face ID, passcodes, and Find My iPhone.

 FULL Table of Contents